Is Metformin More Than Just a Diabetes Treatment?

 Metformin and Macular Degeneration Subtype

 Macular degeneration, a condition mainly associated with aging, affects the retina and involves the loss of central vision.
 The primary types of AMD are wet AMD and dry AMD.
-Geography atrophy (GA) is a subtype of dry AMD.
-GA leads to legal blindness in 16 percent of those who have it.

-In recent years, anti-vascular endothelial growth factor (VEGF) medications, which decrease the growth of blood vessels in the eye, have revolutionized treatment for wet AMD.
+In recent years, anti-vascular endothelial growth factor medications, which decrease the growth of blood vessels in the eye, have revolutionized treatment for wet AMD.

 Conversely, treatments for GA have lagged.
 In 2023, pegcetacoplan and avacincaptad pegol came on the market, but they only slow GA’s progression rather than prevent the condition.

-This case-control experiment involved older individuals with new-onset GA and a control group who did not have it.
+The case-control experiment involved older individuals with new-onset GA and a control group who did not have it.
 The researchers looked at exposure to metformin in the preceding year to determine whether any correlations were present.
 Data analysis indicated an association between metformin and reduced risk of new-onset GA.
-The researchers concluded that further research is necessary to verify the findings, but metformin may provide a noninvasive alternative treatment in preventing GA.
+The researchers concluded that further research is necessary to verify the findings, but that metformin may provide a noninvasive alternative treatment in preventing GA.

 Metformin and Aging